Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Can You Overdose on Heroin?

 Yes.
 You can overdose on heroin.
 A side-effect of heroin use is respiratory depression.
 Your breathing slows down as you experience the side effects of the drug.
-Your body also builds a rapid tolerance to it, which means you need more and more of it to experience the same high.
+Your body also builds a rapid tolerance to heroin, which means you need more and more heroin to experience the same high.

 As you increase the size and potency of your dose, you put yourself at risk for death because your body will not be able to oxygenate enough blood since you aren’t breathing enough.
 Your brain might experience fatal hypoxia under the influence of heroin.[16]